Home » Computer Guides » Windows 11 Network Sharing Not Working.

 Ok, so if the problem you’re having with Windows 11 24H2 is as described above, then I have an easy fix for you.

-You have to add passwords to your networked computer accounts.
+You have to add passwords to the accounts that your trying to access.
 It’s as simple as that.

-Then you need to turn on Password Protected Sharing on the other computers.
+Then you need to turn on Password Protected Sharing.

 Adding a password to local account in Windows.